piniondevs/tahlil/_posts/commanders_innerworkings.md

 # Commanders Innerworkings

 So i recently made a boilerplate for Discord JS 12 called [commander](https://github.com/tahlilma/commander).
-It's bascically a small project I decided to work on for Nehan since he had a pretty shitty command handler _(the same does not hold true anymore)_ on a bot he was working on.
+It's bascically a small project I decided to work on for Nehan since he had a pretty shitty command handler on a bot he was working on.
 Now I do know for a fact that Discord JS 12 is deprecated and shit but still, theres some smart code _(in my eyes)_ behind my boilerplate.

 Im making this post to basically cope with Nehan not using my boilerplate and deciding to essentially steal my features and add it to his own bot.
 I really shouldnt be one to talk since I steal his shit from time to time too.